 01 Reach massive and relevant audience

-The Cleverism magazine is currently read by more than 300,000 people every month.
+The Cleverism magazine is currently read by more than 2 million people every month.
 In addition, we reach more people via our more than 500k fans on Facebook, 9k email subscribers, and our Youtube channel.
 You will not only be able to reach our relevant audience of influencers, experts, and entrepreneurs, but also get a backlink, receive feedback from the Cleverism community, and are able to reach potential customers, employees and supporters.

 Regular contributors have the ability to attract new customers and investors for their business idea.